mcoulont/LeibnizProject/Markdown/physical_theories.md

 ## Determinism

-A physical theory is deterministic when a given state at a given instant determines all the other states after that instant: if we know everything at the present moment, we can describe all that's going to happen.
+A physical theory is deterministic when a given state at a given instant determines all the other states after that instant: if we know everything at the present moment, we can (in theory) describe all that's going to happen.
 For example, classical and relativistic mechanics are deterministic.
 See for example [the page 12 of this article](https://philsci-archive.pitt.edu/11437/1/Muller-Placek-Defining-Determinism.pdf).

 --MATH_START--
 $\mathbf{Definition}$\